TjjPortfolio/FYP-APP/README.md

 # FYP
-This is my final year project - Approach To Predicting Air Quality Using Machine Learning
+This is my final year project - Approach To Predicting Air Quality Using Machine Learning.
+The aim of this proeject is using advanced machine learning techniques to predict the Air Quality Index (AQI)

 Dataset collect from Kaggle :
 air quality dataset :https://www.kaggle.com/datasets/rohanrao/air-quality-data-in-india?sel